cedricbastin/macos-setup/mac-setup/developer-setup.md

 ## Xcode command-line tools

-In order to run more interesting commands (e.g. `git`) in the Terminal you need to install the Xcode command-line tools, you can do so even without installing Xcode:
+In order to run more interesting commands (e.g. `git`) in the Terminal you need to install the Xcode command-line tools, you can do so even without fully installing Xcode:

 `xcode-select --install`